utoni/mingw-w64-build-ng/README.md

 # mingw-w64-build-ng
-[Zeranoe](https://github.com/Zeranoe/mingw-w64-build)s build script with some extensioons rejected by the upstream.
+[Zeranoe](https://github.com/Zeranoe/mingw-w64-build)s build script with some extensions rejected by the upstream.

 # mingw-w64-build
 mingw-w64-build is a Bash script to build a [MinGW-w64](https://mingw-w64.org)